speedie1337/spmenu/docs/docs.md

 ## 5. Modes

 One of the features that separate spmenu from dmenu is spmenu's different modes.
 As of version 0.2, there are two modes.
 Normal mode and Insert mode.
 These modes are of course similar to Vim.

 Normal mode is the mode spmenu starts in unless a mode argument is specified.
 In normal mode, all keys perform some action, but you cannot type any actual text to filter items.
 This mode is used for navigation, as well as quickly selecting an item.

 Insert mode is entered through (by default) pressing `i` in normal mode.
 In this mode, most keybinds do nothing.
 When you are in insert mode, you filter items by typing text into the field.
 Once you're done with insert mode, you can press Escape to enter normal mode again.

 ## 6. -p option

 spmenu has a -p option, which stands for prompt.
 It allows you to specify text to display next to the item list.
 It is displayed on the left side of the spmenu window.
 It should be noted that the prompt is purely visual though.

 ## 7. Images

 spmenu supports drawing images.
 This image is placed on the left side of the menu window.
 To use an image, pipe `IMG:/path/to/image` to spmenu.
 If you want you can specify arguments like usual.
 Note that you should add a Tab (`\t`) character after the path to the image file.
 Otherwise the text after will be interpreted as part of the filename and the image will not be drawn.

 Any text after the Tab character will be interpreted as a regular item.
 In practice, drawing an image might look like this:

-`printf "IMG:/path/to/image\tThis is text, look at that image, isn't it awesome?\n" | spmenu`
+`printf "IMG:/path/to/image\tLook at that image, isn't it awesome?\n" | spmenu`

-There are also a few image related arguments, such as `-is`, `-ig`, `-it`, `-ib`, `-ic`, `-itc` and `-gc`.
-Be careful with the image size (-is) argument though.
+There are also a few image related arguments, such as:

+`-is`, `-ig`, `-it`, `-ib`, `-ic`, `-itc` and `-gc`.

 ## 8. Colored text

 spmenu supports colored text through SGR sequences.
 This is the same colors that you might already be using in your shell scripts.
 This means you can pipe practically any colored shell script straight into spmenu, no need to filter the output or anything.

 A list of SGR sequences will not be provided here, but spmenu supports most color sequences.
 There are also a few arguments, you can override SGR colors on-the-fly using the `-sgr` arguments.